SOCI 210: Sociological perspectives

 Defining sex and gender

-• Sex tends to be physiologically defined
+• Sex tends to rely on physiological characterstics

 Genome; hormones; genitalia; reproductive role; secondary characteristics

-• Gender based on roles, expectations, behavior
+• Gender is based on roles, expectations, behavior

 Clothing; mannerisms; language; values;